Confused about the $1,390 IRS relief payment in 2025? Here’s the truth about who qualifies, when payments arrive, and how to avoid scams.

 There’s a legitimate $1,390 Inflation Relief Initiative, and payments are expected to start in November 2025.

-If you meet the income criteria and your direct deposit info is already on file, you can sit back your relief may be closer than you think.
+If you meet the income criteria and your direct deposit info is already on file, your relief may be closer than you think.

 People also read